City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_ckeditor/README.md

 ## Features

 ### Chat trigger
-Hel.fi CKEditor supports data-attribute for opening a chat from a button/link in content.
-To use this feature add  `<p data-chat-trigger="#trigger-listener">Open chat</p>` to CKEditor source.
+The Hel.fi CKEditor supports a data attribute for opening a chat from a button or link within content.
+To utilize this feature, add `<p data-chat-trigger="#trigger-listener">Open chat</p>` to the CKEditor source.

 ## Known issues